 The most popular entrepreneur skills are marketing, business development, customer service, leadership, execution, resilience, focus, determination, talent acquisition, continuous learner.
 Want to find more popular entrepreneur skills?
 Check out these business skills.

 In this article, you learned what is entrepreneurship, what is an entrepreneur, discovered the entrepreneur definition from first-hand accounts from popular startup entrepreneurs.
-Many falsely believe that entrepreneurs are only in it for the money, but many entrepreneurs care about a cause so intensely that they build an empire to solve some of the toughest problems society faces.
-If you’re looking to make your mark on the world, solve a big problem or advance society, consider entrepreneurship as your next step.
+If this article will show you anything, let it show you that many entrepreneurs care about a cause so intensely that they build an empire to solve some of the toughest problems.
+If you’re looking to make your mark on the world, solve a big problem or advance society, consider entrepreneurship.
 You could just be the person to change the world.
 All it takes is taking your best entrepreneur ideas and acting on them.

-What first attracted you to entrepreneurship?
-Let us know why you became an entrepreneur in the comments below.
+What is entrepreneurship to you?
+Comment why you became an entrepreneur below.

 Want to learn more?